Make your year-end gift with us today!

 Bio

-Ted Williams III is an actor and author who is a Political Science faculty member at Kennedy-King College and a graduate of the University of Chicago and Rutgers University.
-He is the former host of WYCC-PBS television’s The Professors weekly talk show and has provided political commentary for a host of local and national media outlets.
-He has appeared in commercials for companies including Subway, Cheerios, and Empire Carpet, and recently appeared in the films Human Zoos, The Christmas Thief, and on NBC’s Chicago PD, and Showtime’s The Chi.
-Additionally, he is the author of the production TORN the Musical, and of the book The Way Out: Christianity, Politics, and the Future of the African American Community.
+Williams is the former host of WYCC-PBS TV's The Professors public affairs show, has appeared in commercials for companies including Subway, Cheerios, and Empire Carpet, and recently appeared on NBC's Chicago PD, and Showtime's The Chi.
+He is the author of The Way Out: Christianity, Politics, and the Future of the African American Community, and the creator of the musical production 1619: The Journey of a People

 Book this Road Scholar